 I tend not to be prone to nostalgia.
 Memory is an unreliable thing, and for every great memory you cherish (summer family car trips!), there is almost certainly one you are suppressing (no air-conditioning!
 Carsick sibling!).

 So when I hear about how great air travel used to be, I am immediately skeptical, if not outright dismissive.
-Legendary full "free" meals in all classes of service is the perfect example; if that was so great, how do you reconcile the corresponding anti-legend of horrible airplane food?
+Legendary full "free" airline meals in all classes of service is the perfect example; if that was so great, how do you reconcile the corresponding anti-legend of horrible airplane food?
 It's not possible.
 The old days weren't necessarily the good old days.

 And some of the stuff that folks like to say was so special about air travel in the past seem somewhat confounding -- everyone had to dress in their finest clothes?
 Going through Newark airport in July in a three-piece suit when all you want to do is go to Disney World is not something to which most folks would want to see us return.
 It sounds awful -- not to mention that it is a good indicator that air travel was available only to the very well-off.
 I agree that many travelers today could use better manners and sometimes better clothes, but travel can do wonders for people of all socioeconomic situations, and a lot is lost when only the best dressed and most moneyed get to see the world.